Monday to Friday: 0900 – 1600 hours

 The use of local country or urban buses is not advisable.
 Although they offer cheap services to most major towns, they tend to be overcrowded, extremely uncomfortable and driven at neck-breaking speed.

 Film is available at most Game Lodges, even in remote areas, but stocks are usually small and of the common sizes and brands.
 Most cities have supplies of normal types of film.
 For game and bird photography, a telephone lens of 200-300 mm is strongly recommended.
 Larger lenses, which require a tripod, are generally impractical for game photography, as are double lens reflex cameras.
 A lens hood and ultra violet filter are advisable, also a dust proof cover.
 So are batteries for cameras as they are seldom available when on safari

-*Visitors are advised that it is an offence to photograph Kenya’s Head of State, Military installations, Policeman in uniforms, etc. As a general rule elsewhere, visitors are strongly advised to seek permission before taking anyone’s photograph, especially the Samburu, Turkana and Masai tribes.
+*Visitors are advised that it is an offense to photograph Kenya’s Head of State, Military installations, Police in uniforms, etc. As a general rule elsewhere, visitors are strongly advised to seek permission before taking anyone’s photograph, especially the Samburu, Turkana and Masai tribes.

 The major cities have restaurants offering International Cuisine, in Nairobi there are two excellent Italian and a number of Indian Restaurants.
 Traditional African food focuses on fish dishes.